-The radius of the circle is , and the area of the circle is
+The radius of the circle is (that's half the square's side length), which means the area of the circle is:

-Putting together all the puzzle pieces, we conclude that
+Putting together all the puzzle pieces, we subtract the circle from the square.

 We're almost done.
 The only thing left is to actually do what the question asks, which is to provide a formula for a2 in terms of A. With whipped cream and a cherry on top, if possible.
 We need to rearrange our current formula a bit.
-First, simplify the right-hand side to find that
+First, simplify the right-hand side.

 There are two ways we can go from here.
 Technically, there are infinitely many ways we can go from here, but only two correct ones.
-Since time is limited, we will only go over the correct ones.
+Since time is limited, we'll only go over the correct ones.

-Way 1: Factor out the a2 from each term in the right-hand side to find that
+Way 1: Factor out the a2 from each term in the right-hand side.

 Divide each side by the quantity in parentheses, and here we are:

-which is much prettier.
-In fact, we would kiss it on the mouth if it had one.
+Which is much prettier.
+In fact, we'd kiss it on the mouth if it had one.

 4A = a2(4 – π)

-and divide by the quantity in parentheses to find that
+And divide by the stuff in parentheses to finish up.

 This answer might look a little different from the one we got using Way 1, but they're totally identical.